mikeshulman/narya/README.md

 ```
 A match (of this simple sort) is a checking term.
 It requires the term being matched against to synthesize, while the bodies of each branch are checking (we will discuss below how the type they are checked against is determined).

-It is currently only possible to match on one argument at a time.
-Similarly, each pattern in a match must consist of exactly one constructor applied to variables: the definition of `Sum.assoc` cannot be condensed to have branches like `inl. (inl. a) ↦ inl. a`.
-These restrictions might be relaxed in the future.

 ### Matching and case trees